 Internally the device contains an address counter that maintains the address of the last word read incremented by one.
 Therefore, if the last read was to address n, the next read operation would access data from address n+1.
-On power-up, the address in the address counter is 00H.
+On power-up, the address of the address counter is undefined, requiring a read or write operation for initialization.